mikeyPower/iris-data-set/README.md

 # iris-data-set

+The dataset contains 150 observations of iris flowers.
+There are four columns of attributes of the flowers in centimeters.
+The fifth column is the species of the flower observed.
+All observed flowers belong to one of three species.
+-- Iris Setosa
+-- Iris Versicolour
+-- Iris Virginica

+## Prerequisite
 Python 3.6.6

-## Prerequisite
 In order to install all python modules run the following command.

      ./install.sh

 ## Run
     python iris_analysis.py